DanielChappuis/reactphysics3d/documentation/UserDocumentation.md

 ### Applying Force or Torque to a Rigid Body

 During the simulation, you can apply a force or a torque to a given rigid body.
-This force can be applied to the center of mass of the rigid body by using the \texttt{RigidBody::\allowbreak applyForceToCenterOfMass()} method.
+This force can be applied to the center of mass of the rigid body by using the `RigidBody::applyForceToCenterOfMass()` method.
 You need to specify the force vector (in Newton) as a parameter.
 If the force is applied to the center of mass, no torque will be created and only the linear motion of the body will be affected.

 ~~~.cpp